tochka-public/Tochka.JsonRpc/docs/en/server/examples.md

 <details>
 <summary>Different ways to return an error from Action</summary>

 Consider this controller.
 Below are examples of its output.
+HTTP headers are omitted, response is always `200 OK`.

 ```
 TODO controller